Alyssa-Princess/Alyssa_Princess_madlibs_0001/README.md

 Please be kind!

+I am aware of the gramatical errors (mostly spacing and quotations missing) but I plan to make a better version of this soon that is more polised.

 To run the game, you need to open the madlibs.exe file.
 I have no idea if the computer will think it's a virus or not, but seriously.
 It's FINE.